-- All retained students MUST be receiving at least Tier II intervention until progress monitoring and summative data indicate that the student is on grade level and not continuing to fall behind. - No elementary student may be retained whose lack of progress has not been addressed by the school Intervention Support Team.
-Kindergarten students may be addressed in a documented grade-level meeting with the administrator. - If attendance is an issue, complete a Tier I Intervention Plan addressing the interventions in place to improve attendance.
+- All retained students MUST be receiving at least Tier II intervention until progress monitoring and summative data indicate that the student is on grade level and not continuing to fall behind. - No elementary student may be retained whose lack of progress has not been addressed by the school Intervention Support Team. - If attendance is an issue, complete a Tier I Intervention Plan addressing the interventions in place to improve attendance.
 If attendance does not improve, follow the guidelines of the school and district attendance policy.
-While academic and/or behavioral interventions may be in place, they cannot be delivered or monitored sufficiently if the student is not in attendance. - Vision and Hearing MUST be checked prior to beginning Tier II intervention. - A diagnostic (Reading, Math, and/or Behavior) must be administered prior to determining a hypothesis and designing a Tier II intervention. - No student may be considered by the Intervention Support Team if the teacher has not completed, with two documented parent conferences, the Progress Monitoring Plan. - All Level 1 and Level 2 students must have at least a Tier I Plan, and Level 1 students should be receiving at least Tier II instruction.
-This is in accordance with statutory requirements for remediation.
+While academic and/or behavioral interventions may be in place, they cannot be delivered or monitored sufficiently if the student is not in attendance. - Vision and Hearing MUST be checked prior to beginning Tier II intervention. - A diagnostic (Reading, Math, Social Emotional Learning and/or Behavior) must be administered prior to determining a hypothesis and designing a Tier II intervention. - The Intervention Support Team may consider no student if the teacher has not completed, with two documented parent conferences, the Tier I Plan and evidence of Tier I support. - All Level 1 and 2 students in third grade must have a Tier II Plan and be receiving Tier II instruction.
+This is in accordance with our district reading plan which is approved by FLDOE.